-Located in Central-Southern Europe, Slovenia has 1,086 km of land borders withHungary to the north, Croatia to the east and Italy and Austria to the west.
-Slovenia has 47 km of coastline, and is home to over 2 million people (June 2012 est.).
+Located in Central-Southern Europe, Slovenia has 1,086 km of land borders with Hungary to the north, Croatia to the east and Italy and Austria to the west.
+Slovenia has 47 km of coastline, and is home to approximately 2.1 million people.
 The capital of Slovenia is Ljubljana.

 Relations between Australia and Slovenia are based on strong community ties and small, but growing, trade relations.
 Australia recognised Slovenia as an independent state on 16 January 1992 and established diplomatic relations on 5 February 1992.
-2012 marks the 20th anniversary of diplomatic relations between Australia and Slovenia.

 Community and educational links

 Australia has a small but active Slovenian migrant community, many of whom migrated to Australia in the 1950s and 1960s.
 The 2011 Census recorded 6,099 Slovenian-born living in Australia, with 17,153 claiming Slovenian ancestry.
 The majority of Australians of Slovenian descent live in Melbourne and Sydney, followed by Adelaide, Perth, Brisbane and Canberra.